vipor-net/xelis-stratum-protocol/README.md

 - `method` : `string`: RPC method name
 - `params` : `[ string, int, string, string, bool ]`
     1. Job ID
-    2. Timestamp (in milliseconds) to use for the job
+    2. Timestamp milliseconds (in hex format)
     3. Header work hash (`32` bytes) - Blake3 hash of the block header (immutable)
     4. Algorithm name
     5. A boolean indicating whether the miners job queue should be emptied or not ("clean jobs")
+       - Majority of the time this is meant for signifying to the miner that the block they are mining has already been found, and they should start mining on a new block height.

 Miner should use the `timestamp` and `header work hash` to generate the [MinerWork Structure](#minerwork-structure), updating the nonce until a solution is found and then submit the nonce from any solutions found (below in `mining.submit`).